tommyli10/Kensa-monitor/README.md

 # Kensa-monitor
-Dockerized version of Kensa open source app
+Dockerized version of Kensa open source app to be zipped and hosted on AWS